History of AGH UST

 History of Faculty of Applied Mathematics

-Department of Mathematical Analysis, Computational Mathematics and Probabilistic Methods is divided into two groups: "Mathematical Analysis" and "Computational Mathematics and Probabilistic Methods".
+Department of Mathematical Analysis, Computational Mathematics and Probabilistic Methods is divided into two research groups: "Mathematical Analysis" and "Computational Mathematics and Probabilistic Methods".

 Scientific activities of employees of the Department of Discrete Mathematics applies to discrete mathematics with particular emphasis on: theory of graphs, combinatorics and theoretical computer science.
 Within the Department of Discrete Mathematics, there are two research groups: "Combinatorial Analysis" and "Theory of Graphs" with a non-empty intersection of areas of interest.